 This is the most important yet often overlooked aspect of any sponsorship deal.
 The principle of “something-for-something” is a simple one, and once understood and applied, will go a long way towards securing a sponsorship deal.

 How Does Sponsorship Work?

 A sponsor provides the sponsored driver with goods/money.
 A sponsored driver, in turn, provides his services to the value of the goods/money received.
 The benefits from exposure/publicity are shared between the sponsored driver and the sponsor.

 Think of it as a loan from a bank.
 Since you know the bank will provide you with the funds, you need to achieve your goals.
-In turn, you must repay the loan over a specified period, plus any interest accrued.
+You must repay the loan, plus any interest accrued, over a specified period.

 Your Sponsor is Like the Bank